oatlog/oatlog/doc/report/main.typ

 E-graphs @oldegraph are data structures for rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
-The representations are stored simultaneously and since there is no backtracking there is no duplicated post-branch work.
+The representations are stored simultaneously and, since there is no backtracking there is no duplicated post-branch work.

 The trick that allows e-graphs to compactly represent an exponential number of equivalent expressions is that operators take equivalence classes as inputs instead of individual expressions.